WEBTECH NEWS

 Patchstack researcher Rafie Muhammad discovered the vulnerability in May 2023 and reported it to the plugin’s vendor, Delicious Brains.
 The vulnerability was given a tracking number of CVE-2023-30777 and was rated 6.1/10 in severity.
 In early April, Delicious Brains released a patch that fixed the flaw and updated the plugin to version 6.1.6.
 If you are worried about cross-site scripting attacks, it’s crucial to update your plugin to this latest version immediately.

-Vulnerability In The Advanced Custom Fields Plugin
+Vulnerability in the Advanced Custom Fields Plugin

-Vulnerability In The Advanced Custom Fields Plugin
+Vulnerability in the Advanced Custom Fields Plugin

 The Consequences